TheOdinProject/curriculum/html_css/v2/main-course/transforms.md

 - Here's a good resource that summarizes [most common transform functions with some additional insight](https://www.joshwcomeau.com/css/transforms/) to how you may use them.
 - For a full reference, there's always [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function).
+- For more on the 3d transform functions, [W3Schools](https://www.w3schools.com/css/css3_3dtransforms.asp) has a good article demonstrating how they work.

 ### Knowledge Check